johnhovanec/SQLQueries/README.md

 # SQLQueries
-A repository for SQL queries that I have worked on and found useful.
+A repository for SQL queries and stored procedures created for work projects.